anno-mods/vscode-anno-modding-tools/README.md

-# Modding Tools for Anno 1800
+# Modding Tools for Anno

-This project is not affiliated in any way with Ubisoft.

-Anno 1800 is a trademark of Ubisoft Entertainment in the US and/or other countries.
-Anno is a trademark of Ubisoft GmbH in the US and/or other countries.
+Tools to create mods for Anno 1800 and Anno 117: Pax Romana.

 ## Feature Overview